yandod/candycane/readme.md

 - Repository viewer
 - Forum
 - Documents
-- Global search

 CandyCane is using CakePHP v1.2.
-This enables CandyCane to run on PHP 4.
+But using some PHP5 syntax in codes.

 ## Contributors